RWM101/Tax-Firm-Data/README.md

   - [Senior Weekly Performance](#senior-weekly-performance)

 ## 4/15 Projects to Complete:
-There are 873 projects remaining for the upcoming 4/15 deadline, in various stages of completion:
+There are 873 projects remaining for the upcoming 4/15 deadline, in various stages of completion.
+Below are the number of projects in each step of their life cycle:

 ![image](https://github.com/user-attachments/assets/dca93481-0bdd-45c9-ba3a-ed6efee5d9fd)

 The top chart is the number of projects in each stage, and the bottom chart is the number of corresponding preparer hours in each stage.
+You can see we have many projects still in the "Waiting for Info" step, meaning we are still waiting for enough info from the client to begin.
+These will most likely be extended.

 ## Determining Intern Workloads:
 Having only three interns this year serves as a bit of a bottleneck.
 Additionally, Lucca Leon is part time, working only 24 hrs. per week.

 ![image](https://github.com/user-attachments/assets/7795b388-f2d9-4351-80f4-2f1525ab23cc)

 In the chart above, to the left, Cecelia and Luca Rush both have roughly 40 hours of work assigned, and Lucca Leon has 19 hours.
-The blue sections represent hours currently being worked on, and the orange hours represent projects which have been assigned to Cecelia but not yet started.
+The blue sections represent hours currently being worked on, and the orange hours represent upcoming work that has yet to be started.

 The right image shows 225 hours ready to be assigned to an intern.
 This number comes from all projects ready to be assigned to an intern.
 Each intern project has a budget between 2 and 6 hours, so the 225 hours could represent between a couple dozen projects or just over 100 projects.